Deploy OpenNebula Front-end on VMware¶

-In this guide, we’ll go through a Front-end OpenNebula environment deployment, where all the OpenNebula services needed to use, manage and run the cloud will bei deployed through an OVA and collocated on the single VM running on a vCenter instance.
-Later, we’ll import some vCenter resources and launch a VM Template.
+In this guide, we’ll go through a Front-end OpenNebula environment deployment, where all the OpenNebula services needed to use, manage and run the cloud will be deployed through an OVA and collocated on the single VM running on a vCenter instance.
 Afterwards, you can follow the Operations and Usage basics guides of this same Quick Start to launch edge clusters based on open source hypervisors.

 vOneCloud is a virtual appliance for vSphere that builds on top of your vCenter an OpenNebula cloud for development, testing or product evaluation in five minutes.
-In a nutshell, it is an OVA file with a configured CentOS and OpenNebula installation ready to import resources from vCenter environments. vOneCloud is free to download and use.
-The virtual appliance does not interfere with existing vSphere configurations, procedures and workflows.
-This means that you can try it and if you decide not to adopt it, you can just delete it. vOneCloud can be also used for small-size production deployments.
+In a nutshell, it is an OVA file with a configured AlmaLinux and OpenNebula installation. vOneCloud is free to download and use and can be also used for small-size production deployments.

 vOneCloud comes with a Control Console, a text-based wizard accessible through the vCenter console to the vOneCloud appliance.
 It is available by opening the vOneCloud appliance console in vCenter.
 It requires no authentication since only the vCenter administrator will be able to open the vOneCloud console.
 It can be used to configure the network, root password and change the password of the OpenNebula oneadmin user.

-vOneCloud ships with a default of 1 vCPUs and 2.5 GiB of RAM, and as such it has been certified for infrastructures of the following dimensions:
+vOneCloud ships with a default of 2 vCPUs, 16 GiB of RAM and 100GB of disk size, and as such it has been certified for infrastructures of the following dimensions:

 vOneCloud ships with several pre-created user accounts which will be described in this section: